-SPPA 560 Diagnostic Procedures in Speech-Language Pathology (2:2:0)
+SPPA 560 Diagnostic Procedures in Speech-Language Pathology (1:1:0)

 This course addresses the methods used for assessment procedures in speech and language pathology.
 The student will gain experience in testing, observation, decision making, and report writing.
-Co-requisite course: SPPA 561, Diagnostic Practicum.
-(Offered summer term)
+Prerequisite: concurrent enrollment in SPPA 561.